about

 Night Of The Living Flatpacks

-a feel-good new series about wheelchair using Stella, homeless Ali and anxious Erica, who unexpectedly come together when they get locked in at Sharewoods, a home furnishings store.
-During this memorable evening, they’ll make new friends, discover what independence means, find love and learn to challenge perceptions
+a feel-good new series about wheelchair user Stella, homeless Ali and anxious Erica, who unexpectedly come together when they get locked in at Sharewoods, a home furnishings store.

-episode 3 of a 5 part audio drama, with Naked Productions, airing on local radio stations nationwide
+airing on local radio stations nationwide

-Creating Apart 2021
+Creating Apart, 2021

 stuck in a dead-end job, Kayla’s world is turned upside down when her grandmother dies leaving her with some tough decisions to make